 Faces, birth dates, etc. aren't public information though.
 This one is mistaking a trend (increasing surveillance of the population) for something good in-and-of itself.

 11. The nuclear bombs dropped on Japan were unneeded, wrong.

 I disagree, but if you want to condemn the nuclear bombs you should logically also condemn the firebombing of Japanese and German cities.

 12. The microbiome in your guts influences your IQ.

-I could see this being true, but the effect would be dwarfed by who your parents are.
+Probably not true.
+In any case the effect is dwarfed by who your parents are.

 13. Universal basic income generates wealth.